SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Canopy Growth Corporation of a Class Action Lawsuit and a Lead Plaintiff Deadline of July 24, 2023 – (NASDAQ: CGC)

 CONTACT US HERE:

-ALLEGATIONS: The complaint alleges that during the class period, Defendants issued materially false and/or misleading statements and/or failed to disclose that: (1) there were material weaknesses in the Company’s internal controls over accounting and financial reporting; (2) as a result, the Company improperly booked sales of its BioSteel business unit; (3) as a result, the Company’s revenue was overstated; and (4) as a result of the foregoing, defendants’ positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
+ALLEGATIONS: The complaint alleges that during the class period, Defendants issued materially false and/or misleading statements and/or failed to disclose that: (i) issues with Canopy Growth’s BioSteel business, including, inter alia, aged inventory and overspending, had been significantly hampering the Company’s profitability; (ii) there were material weaknesses in the Company’s internal controls over accounting and financial reporting; (iii) as a result, the Company improperly booked sales of its BioSteel business unit; (iv) as a result, the Company’s revenue was overstated; and (v) as a result of the foregoing, defendants’ positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.

 NEXT STEPS FOR SHAREHOLDERS: Once you register as a shareholder who purchased shares of CGC during the timeframe listed above, you will be enrolled in a portfolio monitoring software to provide you with status updates throughout the lifecycle of the case.
 The deadline to seek to be a lead plaintiff is July 24, 2023.
 There is no cost or obligation to you to participate in this case.